gideonclottey/Weather-Dashboard/README.md

 Simply enter the city you would like to see the weather for and click search.
 If there are no results, the application will prompt you on the error.

-The search history will even when you refresh the page.
+The search history will remain even when you refresh the page.

 ## Technologies
 ![JS](https://img.shields.io/badge/javascript-69%25-blue) ![CSS](https://img.shields.io/badge/html-6%25-green)  ![HTML](https://img.shields.io/badge/html-25%25-red)